Helen Suzman: Extra-parliamentary activity

 Suzman was a frequent visitor to prisons to protect prisoners from warder brutality, and campaigned for improved prison conditions.
 She visited Nelson Mandela on numerous occasions while he was in prison and made representations to the authorities to improve his conditions and those of other prisoners on Robben Island.
 In his autobiography, Long Walk to Freedom, Mandela wrote: “It was an odd and wonderful sight to see this courageous woman peering into our cells and strolling around our courtyard.
 She was the first and only woman ever to grace our cells".
 Many of the prisoners, including Neville Alexander and Mandela himself, attributed improvements to their conditions, in part, to her visits: In his autobiography, Mandela attributes the removal of the sadistic warder Van Rensberg (aka "Suitcase"), who had a swastika tattooed on his hand, to Suzman's visit and her subsequent representations to the authorities and in Parliament.
 Neville Alexander, too, attributed the transfer of Van Rensberg to another prison, to Suzman's visit.
 Alexander noted that: "Had Mrs Suzman not come in February 1967 there is no saying what might have happened" According to Neville Alexander, it was "important to note that, unofficially, the first Suzman visit is considered to be the turning point in the treatment of the political prisoners at Robben Island.
 This was certainly no mere coincidence..."
 Andrew Mlangeni, a senior ANC member who was on Robben Island with Mandela, described how "[w]henever our treatment in prison tended to improve a little bit, we knew that Suzman was on her way.
 We would get things such as books that you perhaps ordered more than six months ago.
+Suzman also brought relevant books for the prisoners; Nelson Mandela later stated that he had read Natan Sharansky's Fear No Evil from cover to cover after being given it by Helen Suzman.
 They would give you your books if you were studying, because those were some of the things we raised on Robben Island.
 You would have to wait for months before you could get books prescribed by the University of South Africa and other institutions, but as soon as you got them, you knew that Suzman was on her way to see the conditions under which we were living, to see how best she could help us.